 The World Bank Group (WBG) will support transformational programs and projects that work across sectors to deliver tangible results which have high and long-term impact.
 The International Bank for Reconstruction and Development (IBRD) and the WBG’s private sector arm, the International Finance Corporation (IFC) will work closely together to mobilize private sector investment and support job creation in areas such as agriculture and agribusiness, trade and logistics, infrastructure and public-private partnerships.

 The indicative new financial commitment from the IBRD may average $800 million a year, along with non-lending support in the form of analytical and advisory assistance.
-As of September 2014, the Philippine portfolio comprises 18 active projects with a total net commitment of $4.4 billion.
-This includes 11 investment loan operations, three development policy operations and four trust funds that are part of the lending portfolio.
+As of January 2015, the Philippine portfolio comprises 16 active projects with a total net commitment of $3.8 billion.
+This includes 11 investment loan operations, two development policy operations and four trust funds that are part of the lending portfolio.

-The IFC has committed $250-$300 million in investments in the next two years.
-It has been active in both the infrastructure and financial institutions space in the country, with $331 million and $306 million current investments, respectively.
-Investments in power and utilities dominate the infrastructure portfolio while financial institutions are spread across 7 partner institutions, including commercial and thrift banks, distressed asset platforms, and a fund and real estate developer.
+As of January 2015, IFC has a committed portfolio of $741 million (including mobilization of $100 million.)
+It has been active in both the infrastructure and financial institutions sectors in the country, with $311 million and $261 million current investments (for IFC’s account only), respectively.
+Investments in power and utilities dominate the infrastructure portfolio while financial institutions are spread across eight partner institutions, including commercial and thrift banks, distressed asset platforms, an investment fund and real estate developer.

 Philippines: Commitments by Fiscal Year (in millions of dollars)*